Wonder Momo

-is a 1987 beat 'em up arcade game that was developed and published by Namco exclusively in Japan.
-It was ported to the PC-Engine in 1989, with both versions of the game later ported to the Wii Virtual Console, and ported to Nintendo Switch and PlayStation 4 as part of Arcade Archives series.
+is a 1987 beat 'em up video game developed and published by Namco for arcades.
+It was released only in Japan on February 24, 1987.
+It was ported to the PC Engine in 1989, with both versions of the game later ported to the Wii Virtual Console, and ported to Nintendo Switch and PlayStation 4 as part of Arcade Archives series.
 The game was also included in Namco Museum Encore for the PlayStation.
 Wonder Momo inspired a webcomic series in 2012, an anime miniseries in 2014, and a sequel game by WayForward Technologies in May 2014.